Fees & Support

 Additional support for those from disadvantaged backgrounds

-Alongside the higher grant rate, students from disadvantaged backgrounds will also receive funding towards the direct costs of travel, depending on distance between the UK and your destination.
+Alongside the higher grant rate, students from disadvantaged backgrounds will also receive funding towards the direct costs of travel, depending on distance between the UK and the destination.
 You will also be eligible to claim for additional travel expenses, including the costs of visas, passports, and health insurance.

 Additional support for those with special educational needs and disabilities (SEND)